3snowp7im/urn/README.md

 # About

 This simple split tracker was hacked together by 3snow p7im.
+It has no frills and is not customizable.
 It was originally written because there were no exisiting solutions for split tracking with a delayed start available on *nix platforms.

 # Usage

-Without a game loaded, the timer looks like an empty, black box.
-You can load a game from the menu, by pressing Escape.
-Once a game is loaded, use the spacebar and back- space keys to control the timer.

 | Key       | Stopped     | Started    |
 |-----------|-------------|------------|